 - Open source software is more secure, because

 - the engineers know that the code is public, so it is risky to insert “backdoors”, “trojan horses” or “easter eggs”.
 “Security through obscurity” does not work.
+Exposing the source code is our best defense against sneaky programmers.

 - many more engineers will be looking at the software, and spotting the bugs.